 Why get a dog and then lock the dog away?
 All the worse if you get a German Shepherd Dog - who is meant to be free to guard every corner of the property and the family?

 With House Training Dogs To Behave Well In A High Value Home now you too can give your dog free run of the house, even while you are away!
-And your dog will keep everything as shack-like as you left it - or as luxurious as you left it.
+And your dog will keep everything as shack-like as you left it - or as luxurious as you left it, indeed.

-Now for the penny pinchers in brief: What does House Training Dogs comprise, such that your dog is safe, considerate, and clean in the house?
+Now for the penny pinchers in brief: What does House Training Dogs have to comprise, such that your dog is safe, considerate, and clean in the house?

 As a minimum: